tarantool/doc/doc/reference/reference_rock/vshard/vshard-router.rst

         If the function returns ``nil`` or ``box.NULL`` from one of the storages, it will not be present in the resulting map.

-    *   On failure: ``nil``, error object, and optional replicaset UUID where the error occurred.
+    *   On failure: ``nil``, error object, and optional replica set UUID where the error occurred.
-        UUID won't be returned if the error is not about a concrete replicaset.
+        UUID will not be returned if the error is not related to a particular replica set.
-        For instance, the method fails if not all buckets were found, even if all replicasets were scanned successfully.
+        For instance, the method fails if not all buckets were found, even if all replica sets were scanned successfully.
         Handling the result looks like this:

         ..  code-block:: lua